NetApp/eseries-perf-analyzer/README.md

 The Web Services Proxy can be accessed at **yourhost:8080**.
 From here you can access the SANtricity® Unified Manager (default credentials *admin/admin*) which is a UI front-end for managing storage arrays.
 There are also links to the Web Services API reference as well as the NetApp support site.

 #### Accessing the Grafana Interface and Dashboards
 The dashboards are available at **yourhost:3000** with default credentials of *admin/admin*.
 Grafana should be pre-configured for immediate access to your data.
+There are also dashboards for displaying data related to Graphite's Carbon component, which is the component responsible for collecting and writing metric data to disk.

 Documentation for additional configuration and navigation can be found [here](http://docs.grafana.org/guides/getting_started/).

-By running the backup.sh script it will backup current dashboards into ** *install_dir*/ansible/dashboards/backup **